ADVANCED STAINED GLASS 201: 3-SESSION Open Workshop with Steve Shapiro

 Want to come but truly can’t afford full price?
 We would love to have you.
 We ask that you volunteer in exchange, so ask your teacher for more information during class!

-Want to help others who may not be able to pay for class otherwise?
-This option includes your ticket and allows you to help others by paying a little more - your community and the arts thank you!
+Gnome- Want to help others who may not be able to pay for class otherwise?
+Purchase your ticket and pay a little more - your community and the arts thank you!

 $